itia-digital/idg-rails/README.md

 This creates default scaffold templates for IDG.
 After command you may visit ```lib/templates/rails/``` Then create tour own scaffolds or controllers and you're done!

+#### Implementation

+After install just need to run default ```rails g scaffold..``` to implement Fetch, Filter, Find, Insert, Update and Delete services for the model you would link to implement.

+Note:
+If you include [Versionist gem](https://github.com/bploetz/versionist) in your project it will include a ```:by``` filter for your records

 ## Contributing
 Special thanks to [this post](https://stackoverflow.com/a/45245960/4641125)